Nuestra Belleza México 2011: Preliminary competition

 The Preliminary Competition was held at the Centro Internacional de Convenciones of Puerto Vallarta, Jalisco, Mexico a few days before to Final Competition.
 Prior to the final telecast, all contestants competed in swimsuit and evening gown categories as part of the selection for the other top 10 finalists who were revealed during the beginning of the two-hour live telecast of the Nuestra Belleza México 2011 Pageant live on Televisa on Saturday, August 20, 2011.

 The Preliminary Competition was hosted by Karin Ontiveros and Jan.

 The musical part was enlivened by: Telefunka.

 National costume competition

 In this competition the contestants are not evaluated, only the costumes.
 It is a competition showing the country's wealth embodied in the colorful and fascinating costumes made by Mexican designers combining the past and present of Mexico.

-For the Nuestra Belleza México Organization this event is very important because it discloses the creative work of the great Mexican designers and also elects the costume to represent Mexico in Miss Universe the next year.
+This event is important for the Nuestra Belleza México Organization because it discloses the creative work of Mexican designers and also elects the costume to represent Mexico in Miss Universe the next year.
 Also, some costumes are elected to represent Mexico in other beauty contests.

 The winning costume designer received the "Aguja Diamante Award."